sensel/sensel-api/README.md

 ## Getting Started

+Before getting started with this API, make sure your device's firmware is up to date.
+Go to [Sensel's Start Page](http://sensel.com/start) to get the latest version of the SenselApp and update your device.

 To run the examples, first install the Sensel libraries found in sensel-install.
 After installing the libraries, you can open one of the Sensel source examples (C, Python and C&#35;).

 The source for the central Sensel library can be found in sensel-lib.
 This includes all of the necessary functions to communicate with Sensel devices except for force frame decompression.
 More information can be found below.